 Cunard has long been associated with the City of Southampton.
-While originally established in Liverpool, it was in November 1919 that Cunard moved its New York express liner service from Liverpool to Southampton.
+While originally established in Liverpool, from November 1919 Cunard moved its New York express liner service from Liverpool to Southampton.

-To commemorate the 100th anniversary of Cunard establishing its Southampton home, Queen Mary 2’s November 2019 Transatlantic Crossing will honour the connection, hosting a variety of on board activities and events.
+To commemorate the 100th anniversary of Cunard establishing its Southampton home, Queen Mary 2’s 19 November 2019 Transatlantic Crossing honoured the connection; hosting a variety of on board activities and events.

 Events included a travelling historical exhibition carried on board, with items from Sea City Southampton on display.
 I worked with Sea City curator Maria Newbery in creating this exhibition which covered Cunard’s long history with Southampton through items and memorabilia from the 100 year old archive.